klandestino/sitewide-search/readme.md

 * Fixed issue with wrong blog id being saved during populate post action.
 * Changed the way posts and terms are copied so no other actions and filters whould be invoked.
+* Changed the way how posts are being fetched during searching and browsing.
 * Added support for copying post metadata.
 * Added support for fetching thumbnail from post original blog.